deulgaonkaranup/RecommendationEngine/README.md

 moment, and m recommendations are given from entire dataset.
 User can select the articles based on title, and can read the text by further options.

+Algorithms Implemented:

+1.K-Means

+K-means is a method of vector quantization, which is popular for clustering analysis.
+K-means clustering aims to partition N observations into K clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+This results is a partitioning of the data space into Voronoi cells.

+K-means algorithm originally is a NP hard problem but using some intelligent heuristics can converge to a local optimum if we are working in non-convex curving function.
+K-means clustering uses Expectation Maximization approach which is an iterative approach to converge to local Minimum.
+K-means algorithm is implemented with cluster centroids with comparable special extent and we use hard clustering i.e. documents do not overlap into multiple clusters.

+Algorithm Pseudocode:
+- Pick K mean vectors using labeled data
+- Calculate initial mean and allow documents to assign to different cluster contradicting the label tags.
+We do this step to   not over fit the data
+- Iterate until $$x_{1,2} = \frac{-b \pm \sqrt{b^2-4ac}}{2b}.$$

 Experimentatl Dataset:

 We have used BBC news dataset for these experiments. the dataset consists of 2225 documents